nibhapr/dynavision1/src/content/posts/astro-components copy 6.md

 ---
-title: Queue Management System
+title: Customized work bench
-slug: qmanagement
+slug: custombench
 description: Manage your Queue with you Mobile phone
 category:
   - One